GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/standalone-dashboard-tutorial/standalone-dashboard-tutorial.md

 export default fetchStories;
 ```

-Update `fetchStories` as below to allow basic filtering an ordering of stories
+You can also update `fetchStories` as below to allow basic filtering an ordering of stories on the basis of their statuses.

 ```jsx
   const fetchStories = ({